-Badminton is an elegant sport and a lot of people across the world likes to play this sport.
-Racquet string is the critical element of the game and people have minimal knowledge about this.
+Badminton is an elegant sport and a lot of people across the world likes to play it.
+Racquet string is the critical element of the game and often people are unaware of string tension and what to do about it.
 How does string tension affect badminton racket?

 Tension in your racquet string plays a crucial role while playing badminton.
 Whether you are a beginner or a senior player, you must choose your racquet with suitable string tension.
-It is very easy to have the confident belief that “tighter the string, the more power you get” or “tighter the string, the better the game will be”.
-Is it true about the strings or have been told a lie?
+It is very easy to have the confident belief that the “tighter the string, the more power you get in a shot” or the “tighter the string, the better the game will be”.

 - Beginners: 17-20 lbs

 - Increasing Performance: Appropriate string tension in your racquet produces good power and control in your shots.

 - Prevents Injury: High string tension can increase the chances of injuries to your arm, elbow, and triceps muscle.